ResearchComputing/Documentation/docs/software/uv.md

 ### View run options

-To view a list of all available commands and options for uv, run:
+To view a list of all available commands and options for `uv`, run:

 ```
 uv --help